acidanthera/Shiki/FAQ.en.md

 You may theoretically not do this but the consequences will be unspecified.

 - _Which GPUs this solution is known to glitch with?_
-   - Azul GPUs (e.g. HD 4400, HD 4600) when used with a connector-full platform-id without a discrete GPU cause a system freeze due to not working HDCP playback.
+   - Azul GPUs (e.g. HD 4400, HD 4600) when used with a connector-full platform-id without a discrete GPU fail to play HD videos due to not working HDCP playback.
 The issue is unrelated to Shiki, and happens regardless of iTunes and QuickTime.
-   - Certain GPUs (e.g. HD 4000) cause iTunes crashes when playing paid HD movies for unspecified reasons if hardware video decoding is enabled.
-The issue is likely caused by some Apple bug and supposedly involves HDCP handling.
-A fresh system or a DRM cleanup (see below) usually help to solve the issue otherwise try using the guide for unsupported CPUs.

 - _Is my computer banned?_
 If you are able to view the trailers but bought movies do not play even after computer authorisation your NIC MAC might be banned.
 Sometimes it is possible to log out and reauthorise your computer after a short while.
 Otherwise you must change your LAN MAC address.